1197chandu/interview_questions/.vscode/Infosys.md

 6. Consider you and your team mate working on a same branch and merge conflicts occure what is your approch to resolve it?

 7. What is cherry pick?

+8. What do you do to ensure coding standers and other than manual code reviws what tools you use to review the code?

+9. How much code do you cover in unit testing and how do you check how much code coverage has been done?